 When they first debuted twenty years ago, VPNs were the de-facto method for connecting remote workers to an organization’s data center when laptops became common.
 Back then, computers still used modems and services like iPass for connectivity.
-A VPN ran over top of services like iPass to create a “private network” and keep the transmission secure.
+A VPN ran over the top of services like iPass to create a “private network” and keep the transmission secure.

 But since then, the technological landscape has changed dramatically.
 In several ways, they were built to solve yesterday’s problems.

 Now, the widespread adoption of cloud applications means the way we store and access work data is completely different.
-On any given day, I’ll connect to an internal development system, access documents on Google Workspace, send Slack messages to coworkers and use Zoom to attend meetings.
+On any given day, I’ll connect to an internal development system, access documents on Google Workspace, send Slack messages to coworkers, and use Zoom to attend meetings.
 I can perform all of these equally easily on my smartphone and my laptop.

 Another significant challenge brought on by this new environment is that organizations do not have the required visibility into their complex IT environments.
-Unlike back in the day, where you’d only be using work-issued devices on company-managed networks, employees are accessing work resources using devices, networks and software that your IT team has no control over or may even be unaware of.
+Unlike back in the day, when you’d only be using work-issued devices on company-managed networks, employees are accessing work resources using devices, networks, and software that your IT team has no control over or may even be unaware of.
 This has significantly increased the attack surface of your organization.

-Why are VPNs inadequate for the modern work environment
+Why are VPNs inadequate for the modern work environment?

 One of the biggest issues with VPNs is that they provide full network access to whoever and whatever is connected.
 And it’s not just the device connected, everything that’s on that device’s network is also given access.
-So whether it’s a piece of malware, or a compromised account, there’s nothing to stop them from moving laterally across your infrastructure and causing harm.
+So whether it’s a piece of malware or a compromised account, there’s nothing to stop them from moving laterally across your infrastructure and causing harm.